labex-labs/open-source-labs/python/python-mastery/lab-ex1-5-define-a-simple-object/en/intro.md

 **Objectives:**

-- Review of how to define a simple object
+- Learn how to define a simple Python class
+- Understand class attributes and methods
+- Create and interact with instances of a class
+- Apply formatting to display object information

 **Files Created:** `stock.py`